In the Beginning….

 Father Douglas Taylor became Parochial Administrator in 2020.

-Father James Morman became Parochial Administrator.
+Father James Morman became Parochial Administrator in February of 2021.